jane/react-whirligig/README.md

 _default: 1em_
 A css [length](https://developer.mozilla.org/en-US/docs/Web/CSS/length) string that represents the space between each Slide in the Track.

+### infinite:_bool_
+_default: false_
+A boolean flag that turns on infinite next and previous.
+Infinite does not work for scrolling, only when calling the `next` and `previous` functions the Track calls the child function with.

 ### preventScroll:_bool_
 _default: false_
 A boolean flag that turns off the ability to natively scroll through the Track.